-Across Uganda’s diverse regions, traditional healers—often labeled in English as “witch doctors”—have long served as community healthcare providers, spiritual advisors, and keepers of cultural knowledge.
-Their work spans herbal medicine, midwifery, divination, and communal healing rituals that address both physical and social wellbeing.
-This article examines authentic traditional healing in Uganda, highlights efforts to integrate it with modern medicine, and explains how laws and child-protection systems distinguish legitimate practice from harmful acts.
+Across Uganda’s regions, traditional healers—often called “witch doctors” in English-language media—have long been community healthcare providers, spiritual advisers, and custodians of indigenous knowledge.
+Their work includes herbal medicine, midwifery, divination, and communal rituals that address both physical illness and social wellbeing.
+This article explains how legitimate traditional healing operates in Uganda, outlines efforts to integrate these practices with modern medical systems, and clarifies how laws and child-protection measures distinguish genuine care from criminal acts such as human sacrifice.

 The Role and Cultural Significance of Witch Doctors in Uganda